 Sneak Peek: Slow-Cooker Pulled Ham served with a Honey-Mustard Barbecue Sauce is a make-ahead shredded ham that’s gentle on the pocketbook, easy to serve, and fun to eat

 Often when I encounter cooked ham (especially in a sandwich), I see pieces of fat hanging off the edges that need to be trimmed off.
 Performing surgery at the table seems uncouth, but I am obsessed.

 With this pulled ham recipe, the “fat-ectomy” is done ahead.
 No more worries about cutting the big pieces in half, looking for the slice with the least fat, or avoiding the dried-out slices (not that I would ever really do that, of course.)

 Spending quite a bit of time in the kitchen is

-4 reasons why Slow-Cooker Ham is perfect for a celebration:
+4 reasons why this ham is perfect for a celebration:

 All the work can be done ahead of time.

 Buy an unsliced, bone-in, smoked, shank ham.
 Cook it a day or two ahead of time in your slow cooker with water and cider vinegar.